NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 ## Get Started with Google Earth Engine

 Once you have set up your Google Earth Engine account you can navigate to the <a href="https://code.earthengine.google.com/" target="_blank">Earth Engine Code Editor</a>.
 The diagram below, from the <a href="https://developers.google.com/earth-engine/guides/playground" target="_blank">Earth-Engine Playground</a>, shows the main components of the code editor.
 If you have used other programming languages such as R, Python, or Matlab, this should look fairly similar to other Integrated Development Environments (IDEs) you may have worked with.
 The main difference is that this has an interactive map at the bottom, similar to Google Maps and Google Earth.
-This editor is fairly intuitive.
 We encourage you to play around with the interactive map, or explore the ee documentation, linked above, to gain familiarity with the various features.

 <figure>
 	<a href="https://developers.google.com/earth-engine/images/Code_editor_diagram.png">